anngroong/podcasts/content/episode/320-tevan-poghosyan-political-prisoners-in-armenia-stoltenberg-in-south-caucasus-pashinyan-in-tavush.md

 * Terror Attack in Moscow
 * Growing List of Political Prisoners in Armenia
     * Narek Samsonyan & Vazgen Saghatelyan brutally arrested
-    * Narek Malyan still dragged through courts
+    * Narek Malyan Exonerated, Remains Jailed
 * Pashinyan in Tavush
 * Stoltenberg’s in the South Caucasus